This page lists the homepages of the sections on the website:

 Further improvements at Dalmuir Waste Water Treatment Works, Clydebank

-Scottish Water is about to start substantial improvements at the Dalmuir Waste Water Treatment Works (WWTW) in Clydebank.This £20m project, which has received planning permission from West Dunbartonshire Council, will enhance the operability and all round performance of the WwTW and reducing the potential for odour.
+Scottish Water in November 2013 started work on substantial improvements at the Dalmuir Waste Water Treatment Works (WWTW) in Clydebank.The £20m project, which received planning permission from West Dunbartonshire Council, will enhance the operability and all round performance of the WwTW and reducing the potential for odour.

 Scottish Water and Saur Services Glasgow Ltd (SSG), which operates the WWTW on behalf of Scottish Water, introduced a new treatment process there in 2010.
 This new process, called centrifuging, has been running successfully using a temporary facility.